-An important question is whether what style of tango one should learn, and how these styles are related to each other.
+An important question is what style of tango one should learn and how the different styles are related to each other.
 For the purposes of a person learning tango outside of Argentina the styles of tango can be usefully divided into three types:

 - Tango de salon – this is the traditional Buenos Aires tango that includes more open embrace tango estilo Villa Urquiza and close embrace tango estilo milonguero;